-Dr. Albertini's research efforts are focused on melanoma and the development of immunotherapeutic approaches to this disease.
+Dr. Albertini is nationally known melanoma researcher.
 The overall goal of his translational melanoma research program is to provide an understanding of the immunobiology of human malignant melanoma as a means to develop an effective immunotherapy for patients with this disease.
-This goal is pursued with clinical and laboratory studies involving patients receiving novel immunotherapies and with preclinical model systems to direct subsequent human studies.
+This goal is pursued with clinical and laboratory studies involving patients receiving novel immunotherapies and with a preclinical spontaneous canine melanoma model to direct subsequent human studies.
 He has been protocol chairman for melanoma studies investigating chemotherapy, cytokines, monoclonal antibodies, immunocytokines, and DNA vaccines.
 He directs a laboratory research program that is investigating novel immune monitoring of melanoma patients as well as immunocytokines as a potential treatment to bring to the clinic.